-Finally, data security and privacy breaches can decide the success and survival of a company.
+Finally, data security and privacy breaches may decide the success and survival of a company.
 In Mexico, data protection laws largely follow similar laws of other countries, and digital health service providers must follow such laws.
-Also, if processing or transferring data internationally, companies must ensure they comply with international laws on data protection such as the GDPR or the EU-US Privacy Shield.
+Also, if processing or transferring data internationally, companies must ensure they comply with international laws on data protection such as the GDPR; the EU-US Privacy Shield, or any other future regulations substituting these.
 Any investor must be sure these laws are being fully complied with by Mexican digital health service providers before investing, to avoid any risks in losing their investment if a breach occurs.